Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Notes***:

+  - This is intended to unlock blocks of DLCs, so you can use them without paying for the DLC.

-  - Skins cannot be unlocked as they use a different method.
+    - Unfortunately, skins cannot be unlocked the same way, as they use a different method than blocks.

   - I will update the unlocker at every major release.